grafana/k6-docs/docs/sources/v0.48.x/examples/cookies-example.md

 ---
 title: 'Cookies Example'
-excerpt: 'Scripting examples on how you can interact with cookies during your load test if required.'
+description: 'Scripting examples on how you can interact with cookies during your load test if required.'
 weight: 08
 ---